Project management is people management

 - The skills or interest areas that you want to hone.

-How does the Sacred 7 help make you a better project manager?
+How does this help make you a better project manager?

-Your Sacred 7 are a reflection of your everyday values.
-Your values alignment with the company you work for and the people you work with is really important in determining if you are happy in your job and the interactions you have each day.
+These are a reflection of your everyday values.
+Your values alignment with the company you work for, and the people you work, with is really important in determining if you are happy in your job and the interactions you have each day.

-When you are thinking what your Sacred 7 are, ask yourself:
+When you are thinking about what reflection areas are, ask yourself:

 - Where is the overlap in my job?